 If your dog has canine hip dysplasia, your vet will explain a variety of solutions, ranging from how to make your dog more comfortable to possible surgery.
 Treatment for hip dysplasia in dogs varies depending on the severity of the condition.
 And the price can vary significantly.

-If you have pet insurance for your dog and hip dysplasia was not a pre-existing condition, your treatment costs should be mostly covered after any applicable waiting period (check with your provider to gain a better understanding of what you should expect to be reimbursed with your specific policy).
+If you have pet insurance for your dog and hip dysplasia was not a pre-existing condition, your treatment costs should be mostly covered after any applicable waiting period (check with your provider to better understand what you should expect to be reimbursed with your specific policy).
 If you don’t have pet insurance but are curious to learn more, read our pet insurance guide to find out whether it might be a worthwhile investment for your family.
 You can also use our free tool below to get multiple quotes instantly.

 Surgical Options

-• Triple Pelvic Osteotomy (TPO) – With TPO surgery, the surgeon makes bone cuts in the pelvis to realign the head of the femur with the hip socket to correct the joint anatomy.
+- Triple Pelvic Osteotomy (TPO) – With TPO surgery, the surgeon makes bone cuts in the pelvis to realign the head of the femur with the hip socket to correct the joint anatomy.
 TPO is best for dogs ten months or younger because it’s not effective once damage begins to occur in the hip socket.
 It is an expensive and painful procedure, and younger dogs tend to recover much more quickly.
 TPO is one of the most recommended surgeries for younger dogs with subluxation because it restores full function to the hip joints.

-• Femoral Head Ostectomy (FHO) and Neck Excision – This surgical technique involves removing the femoral head from the hip joint.
+- Femoral Head Ostectomy (FHO) and Neck Excision – This surgical technique involves removing the femoral head from the hip joint.
 Over time, fibrous scar tissue will create a ‘false joint’ to hold the femur in place in the hip joint.
 While this is a more affordable option than total hip replacement and relieves pain, it’s not always the best choice for some dogs.
-Vets usually recommended this surgery for lighter-weight and older dogs.
+Vets usually recommend this surgery for lighter-weight and older dogs.
 While this procedure relieves most of the dog’s pain, the joint’s original range of motion and stability isn’t fully corrected.

 How Much Does Hip Dysplasia Surgery Cost?